 This website is provided by the Brookline Substance Abuse and Violence Prevention Program — a division of the Brookline Department of Public Health, Massachusetts — which provides prevention and intervention services for Brookline youth and families.
 The site is for anyone concerned about teens substance use and other health risk behaviors — including parents, guardians, educators, mentors and youth workers.

 - Information about the Brookline Substance Abuse Prevention Program – Providing help in Brookline for teen issues involving alcohol, drugs and other risky behaviors, and additional treatment resources.

 - Information about the Peer Leadership Program at Brookline High School, and their activities aimed at reducing risky behaviors.

 - Link to the Brookline Parent Education Network, which helps parents navigate social and emotional challenges affecting today’s teens.

 - The latest research-based information on drugs and alcohol and how they affect teens, and the most recent data from the Brookline student health survey.

 - Information on Brookline teens and their behavior from the student health surveys.

-- Brookline Coalition Against Substance Abuse (B-CASA), partially funded by a grant from Department of Public Health, Bureau of Substance Abuse Services, which hosts community events on substance abuse and other social and emotional issues impacting teens.
+- Brookline Coalition Against Substance Abuse (B-CASA) hosts community events on substance abuse and other social and emotional issues impacting teens.
 B-CASA is partially funded by grants from the Massachusetts Department of Public Health, Bureau of Substance Abuse Services and the Brookline Community Foundation.